microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     * Register the blob container as a data store
     * Mount the data store in the compute targets used for training

     Please refer to the [storage guidance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data#storage-guidance) for details on using Azure storage account for training in Azure Machine Learning.

 2. Prepare the docker image for AML

     Follow the instructions in [setup](#Setup) to build a docker image with the required dependencies installed.

     - Push the image to a container registry.
 You can find additional [details](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) about tagging the image and pushing to an [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).

-3. Execute finetuning
+3. Execute fine-tuning

-    The GPT2 finetuning job in Azure Machine Learning can be launched using either of these environments:
+    The GPT2 fine-tuning job in Azure Machine Learning can be launched using either of these environments:

     * Azure Machine Learning [Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) to run the Jupyter notebook.
     * Azure Machine Learning [SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py)

-    You will need a [GPU optimized compute target](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets#amlcompute) - _either NCv3 or NDv2 series_, to execute this pre-training job.
+    You will need a [GPU optimized compute target](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets#amlcompute) - _either NCv3 or NDv2 series_, to execute this fine-tuning job.

     Execute the steps in the Python notebook [azureml-notebooks/run-finetuning.ipynb](azureml-notebooks/run-finetuning.ipynb) within your environment.
 If you have a local setup to run an Azure ML notebook, you could run the steps in the notebook in that environment.
 Otherwise, a compute instance in Azure Machine Learning could be created and used to run the steps.